 2. If you are not sure where to find the IFB Form ID and IFB Address Book ID, please reach out to email@example.com.

-When setting up a pre-release link you can still include other services, such as linking to a pre-order on Amazon.
+When setting up a pre-release link you can still include other services, such as linking to a pre-order on Bandcamp for example.
 However, since you're not scanning your link straight away you'll need to manually input product URLs for these services.
 At the time and date you indicate in the pre-release section, all of the services on your link will be rescanned and any matches found will be input and replace any existing destinations (for automated services only).

 Preview your pre-release landing page and customize the artwork, description, and call-to-action buttons.
 Please refer to this Help Center article to learn more about how to customize your landing page.